bizzare-hub/Communication-efficient-secret-sharing/README.md

 Begichev Ilya\
 Galichin Andrey

-Requirements:\
+Requirements:

 As our main building block we use $\textbf{galois}$ python package.\
-The galois library is a Python 3 package that extends NumPy arrays to operate over finite fields.\
+galois library is a Python 3 package that extends NumPy arrays to operate over finite fields.\
 This is particular use in our case, so we use it to efficiently operate with polynomials.\

 Download: